Dharma transmission: Spiritual realization

 Dharma transmission is part of the maintenance of the Sōtō-institutions.
 Authority and temple-property are handed down, often from father to son.
 It is not a guarantee for spiritual attainment:

 Shiho

 Dharma transmission is also called shiho.
 In the Sōtō school a student receives Dharma transmission during a denbō ceremony, which is the last ceremony of their shiho ceremony:

 Muhō Noelke, the German-born former abbot of the temple Antai-ji, describes his understanding of shiho:

 Shiho is done "one-to-one in the abbot's quarters (hojo)".
 Three handwritten documents certify the dharma transmission;

 The procedure has to take place only once in one's life, and binds the student to the teacher forever:

 If a students does not have the feeling he wants to be tied to this teacher for the rest of his life, he may refuse to take dharma transmission from this particular teacher.
-Since the time of Manzan Dokahu (1636–1714), multiple dharma transmissions are impossible in Sōtō Zen.
+Since the time of Manzan Dōhaku (1636–1714), multiple dharma transmissions are impossible in Sōtō Zen.